 The popular perception around Knowledge Management initiatives is that they will break the bank and take enormous time and resources effort to put in place.
 This myth stems from large, high-profile, and complex ERP projects that take forever to put in place and cost millions of dollars; and tend to grab the most eyeballs.
 Once again, it’s all about context!
 What may be required as a Knowledge Management solution for your business may be significantly less complex and yet deliver exponential value to your business, at very nominal costs.
 Creating a single source of truth, in an easily accessible and engaging way, ensuring all customer interactions (i.e., emails, calls, meeting notes, tasks, follow-ups, etc.) along with client profiling intelligence (i.e., interests, priorities, likes, dislikes, etc.) are weaved together to drive better client targeting and curation when it comes to engaging them on opportunities

 Your firm’s growth does not happen by accident, or in a vacuum.
 It requires building the appropriate management oversights, the ability to deliver greater value to your customers, and a delegated authority structure that empowers professionals across the organizational hierarchy.
-At ANALEC, at the heart of our CRM offering is a deeply embedded philosophy on Knowledge Management that goes a long way to deliver workflow efficiencies, client confidentiality, and proactive and insightful decision-making when it comes to customer engagements.
+At ANALEC, at the heart of our CRM for investment banking offers a deeply embedded philosophy on Knowledge Management that goes a long way to deliver workflow efficiencies, client confidentiality, and proactive and insightful decision-making when it comes to customer engagements.